top of page

 and Ti-Ratana Welfare Society

 The Most Ven.
-Datuk K. Sri Dhammaratana Nayaka Maha Thera is known throughout Malaysia and internationally for his outstanding services to the Buddha Sasana.
+Datuk K. Sri Dhammaratana Nayaka Maha Thero is known throughout Malaysia and internationally for his outstanding services to the Buddha Sasana.
 His efforts in the promotion of religious knowledge, a social interaction and cultural understanding amongst Malaysians are highly commendable.
 He has earned a great reputation as a successful missionary monk who was well trained under the guidance of the late Ven.
-Dr. K. Sri Dhammananda Nayaka Thera, the former Chief Incumbent Bhikku of the Buddhist Maha Vihara.
+Dr. K. Sri Dhammananda Nayaka Thero, the former Chief Incumbent Bhikku of the Buddhist Maha Vihara and his predecessor in his role as the Buddhist Chief Sangha Nayaka of Malaysia, who was also his uncle.

 Background & Ordination